Astronaut: Cosmonaut

 The first eleven Soviet cosmonauts to fly, July 1965.
 Back row, left to right: Leonov, Titov, Bykovsky, Yegorov, Popovich; front row: Komarov, Gagarin, Tereshkova, Nikolayev, Feoktistov, Belyayev.

-By convention, an astronaut employed by the Russian Federal Space Agency (or its predecessor, the Soviet space program) is called a cosmonaut in English texts.
-The word is an Anglicization of kosmonavt (космонавт /ru/).
-Other countries of the former Eastern Bloc use variations of the Russian kosmonavt, such as the kosmonauta (although Poles also used astronauta, and the two words are considered synonyms).
+An astronaut employed by the Russian Federal Space Agency (or its predecessor, the Soviet space program) is called a cosmonaut, an Anglicization of kosmonavt (космонавт /ru/).
+Other countries of the former Eastern Bloc use variations of the Russian kosmonavt, such as the kosmonauta (Poles also used astronauta as a synonym).

 Coinage of the term космонавт has been credited to Soviet aeronautics (or "cosmonautics") pioneer Mikhail Tikhonravov (1900–1974).
-The first cosmonaut was Soviet Air Force pilot Yuri Gagarin, also the first person in space.
+The first cosmonaut was Soviet Air Force pilot Yuri Gagarin, the first person in space.
 He was part of the first six Soviet citizens, with German Titov, Yevgeny Khrunov, Andriyan Nikolayev, Pavel Popovich, and Grigoriy Nelyubov, who were given the title of pilot-cosmonaut in January 1961.
 Valentina Tereshkova was the first female cosmonaut and the first and youngest woman to have flown in space with a solo mission on the Vostok 6 in 1963.
 On 14 March 1995, Norman Thagard became the first American to ride to space on board a Russian launch vehicle, and thus became the first "American cosmonaut".